llakala/nixos/README.md

 - Software manages configurations for specific apps, like VSCode, Firefox, etc.

 ## Automatic host creation
 All of the hostnames to be created are passed to the proper host creation functions from the flake.
-A given host is then created by combining the modules in /base, /resources, and /hosts/${hostName}. /hosts/${hostName} contains the subdirectories /home, /homeware, /nix, and /nixware. homeware and nixware contain configuration for apps only used by one host.
-Host-specific variables are taken from /host/${hostName}/${hostName}Vars.nix (ex: /host/desktop/desktopVars.nix).
+A given host is then created by combining the modules in

+- /base
+- /resources
+- /hosts/${hostName}

+/hosts/${hostName} contains the subdirectories
+- /home
+- /homeware
+- /nix
+- /nixware
+Homeware and nixware contain configuration for software only used by one host.

+The ${hostName} directory also contains host-specific variables, with the name ${hostName}Vars.nix.
+An example of this filepath is below for the desktop host.

+/host/desktop/desktopVars.nix

 ## Variables
 There are two types of variables: general variables, and host-specific variables.
 General variables are host-independent, such as the directory of the nixos configuration.
 Host-specific variables are set based on the host, like the hostname and email.